 D’Alembert Betting System

-How Does the D’Alembert Betting System Work
+How Does the D’Alembert Betting System Work?

-You increase your next wager on Red to £15 and win this time, thus collecting £15 in net profit.
-After this success, you are supposed to reduce the next wager with one betting unit to £10.
+You increase your next wager on Red to £15 and win this time, collecting £15 in net profit.
+After this success, you are supposed to reduce the next wager by one betting unit to £10.
 You bet on Black and win again, generating a net profit of another £10.
-It becomes clear you have won £25 with your last two bets and have lost only £15 with your two losing wagers, so your net profit for this betting session is £10.
+It becomes clear you have won £25 with your last two bets and lost only £15 with your two losing wagers, so your net profit for this betting session is £10.

 As you can see, the D’Alembert system works efficiently as long as the number of winning bets coincides with or exceeds that of losing bets.
-Of course, there is the option to set a limit at which you will stop increasing the stakes after a loss and reduce the betting unit to its initial size h.
+Of course, there is the option to set a limit at which you will stop increasing the stakes after a loss and reduce the betting unit to its initial size.
 This modification can help you minimise your losses if you happen to enter a longer losing streak.

 The D’Alembert System